A Similarity Measure for Comparing Conversational Dynamics: Measure

 \section{Measure}

 Measuring the similarity between the dynamics of two conversations involves (1) representing these dynamics and (2) comparing them.
 Below, we discuss several options for these steps, which combine to form \measurename and several baseline measures.
-Here we describe the general approach, and defer to Section \ref{sec:datatset} for the operationalization in the specific domain of online debate discussions.
+Here we describe the general approach, and defer to Section \ref{sec:datatset} for details about the operationalization in the specific domains we analyze in this work.